alefais/windflow-applications/TrafficMonitoring/README.md

-# Compile and run TrafficMonitoring
+# Compile and run Traffic Monitoring application

 ## Compile
 From inside the root directory `TrafficMonitoring/`